andreasvc/disco-dop/docs/discodop.rst

 If a parameter file is given, an experiment is run.
 See the file sample.prm for an example parameter file.
-To repeat an experiment with an existing grammar, pass the option --rerun.
+To repeat an experiment with an existing grammar, pass the option ``--rerun``.
 The directory with the name of the parameter file without extension must exist in the current path; its results will be overwritten.